 Other Revenue and Interest Expense.
 Other Revenue and Interest Expense is derived primarily from investing customer funds in financing transactions.
 These transactions are principally repurchases and resales of Mexican government and government agency securities.
 Revenue and expenses associated with these transactions are recognized over the term of the repurchase or resale transaction.
-Other Revenue includes income earned on marketable securities, cash and cash equivalents and assets segregated for regulatory purposes.
-Interest Expense includes interest expense associated with the Senior Notes.
+Other Revenue includes income earned on marketable securities, cash and cash equivalents and assets segregated for regulatory purposes, as well as adjustments to amounts due pursuant to our tax receivable agreements, subsequent to its initial establishment, related to changes in state and local tax rates.
+Interest Expense includes interest expense associated with the Senior Notes and other financing arrangements.